Profitable Stonefruit Research

 On this page:

-Through trials at the Tatura SmartFarm, this project will demonstrate the value of precision crop information and data-driven spatial ‘zonal’ crop load management (chemical, mechanical and hand thinning) geared to tree size to provide fruit growers with objective data for decision-making.
+Through trials at the Tatura SmartFarm, this project demonstrates the value of precision crop information and data-driven spatial ‘zonal’ crop load management (chemical, mechanical and hand thinning) geared to tree size to provide fruit growers with objective data for decision-making.

 AgTech trialled for measurements in the orchard: